 Take a stroll in the oldest part of town for a few hours along the small narrow cobblestone streets.
 Lots of shops and restaurants.

-The best reason to explore the old town besides its old charm is the view all the way up to the top at the castle ruins.
+The best reason to explore the old town besides its old charm is the view all the way up to the top of the castle ruins.

 CANNES FILM FESTIVAL